 Kids ultimately have 20 baby (primary) teeth – 10 on the top and 10 on the bottom.
 These teeth function as placeholders for the adult teeth that take their place after the baby teeth fall out.
 Most kids begin to lose their baby teeth at six years of age, and this process continues into their

-Dental Tips for Pregnant Mothers
+Essential Dental Care Tips for Pregnant Mothers: Protecting Your Oral Health

 How Can Thumb Sucking Impact My Child’s Teeth?